Wind speed inference from environmental flow-structure interactions: Discussion and Conclusions

 \begin{Backmatter}

-\paragraph{Acknowledgments} The authors would like to acknowledge Katie Bouman for her thoughtful comments and discussion.
-We also thank Peter Gunnarson, Berthy Feng, and Emily de Jong for their assistance in running wind tunnel experiments.
+\paragraph{Acknowledgments} The authors would like to thank Peter Gunnarson, Berthy Feng, and Emily de Jong for their assistance in running wind tunnel experiments, and Matthew Fu for his thoughtful comments and discussion.

 \paragraph{Funding Statement} This work was supported by the National Science Foundation (grant CBET-2019712), and by the Center for Autonomous Systems and Technologies at Caltech.

 \paragraph{Competing Interests} The authors report no conflict of interest.